IlanCosman/tide-test/README.md

 **The ultimate Fish prompt.**

-- **Fast -** Asynchronous rendering makes Tide feel snappy in any situation.
+- **Fast -** Asynchronous rendering makes Tide instantly responsive in any situation.
 - **Friendly -** An interactive configuration wizard lets you design your prompt efficiently.
-- **Flexible -** Easily move content around or remove it.
-Create custom content with simple Fish functions that integrate seamlessly.
+- **Flexible -** Pure-Fish construction means you can easily control existing content or create your own that will integrate seamlessly.

 &nbsp;